 COGNISANCE aims to improve the communication of dementia diagnosis and post-diagnostic support.
 Our objectives are to co-design and deliver in partnership with people with dementia, family care partners and health care professionals, a website that provides structured information, links, resources and tools tailored to enable health care practitioners to effectively enact national dementia guidelines around diagnostic and post-diagnostic support, and to empower people with dementia and their family care partners seek the support they require.

 We will explore, through surveys and focus groups the experience of diagnosis and post diagnostic support from the perspective of people with dementia, family care partners and health care professionals.
 From this baseline, we will develop an internationally adaptable website, resources, and other promotional activities supporting guideline or best clinical practice implementation.
 The website and its resources will be promoted using a targeted social marketing campaign, using social media, webinars, print media and podcasts in selected regions across Australia, Canada, United Kingdom, the Netherlands and Poland.
 Through these activities we will promote behavioural change to improve health care practitioner’s diagnostic habits and provision of support, as well as increase help seeking by people with dementia and care partners.
 Success of the campaign will be evaluated using the RE-AIM framework.
 From our experience, we will produce a ‘playbook’ outlining how to deliver similar campaigns in other countries.

-The research team consists of an international collaboration lead by Scientia Professor Henry Brodaty, Project Leader, Centre for Healthy Brain Ageing (CHeBA), UNSW Sydney
+The research team consists of an international collaboration lead by Scientia Professor Henry Brodaty, Project Leader, Centre for Healthy Brain Ageing (CHeBA), UNSW Sydney.